stanichor/stanichor.github.io/_posts/2025-10-10-anime-quality.md

 ## Estimating the effect of genre combinations

 We might expect there to be interactions between genres.
 Restricting ourselves to two-way interactions, there are 946 possible interactions, but only 771 of them actually occur, and only 179 of them are present in at least 100 anime.
-Because testing many interactions inflates false positives, I adjust p-values with the Benjamini–Hochberg procedure and list the interactions with adjusted p-values less than 0.01, which are as follows:
+Because testing many interactions inflates false positives, I adjust p-values with the Benjamini-Hochberg procedure and list the interactions with adjusted p-values less than 0.01, which are as follows:

 | Interaction | Estimate (SD units) |
 |-|-|